When it’s Time to Wind Down: How to Help Kids Relax and Settle In

 - Serve a good breakfast – Start your child off with foods that are high in protein and whole grains, and low in sugar.
 Hunger and blood sugar peaks and valleys can make a child more hyperactive.
 An egg and toast is a better choice than a toaster pastry.

 - Teach relaxation techniques – If adults can benefit from these, so can children.
-Deep breathing exercises, yoga, tai chi or meditation can help a child learn to slow down their thoughts and their bodies.
+Deep breathing exercises, mid-body exercise, tai chi or meditation can help a child learn to slow down their thoughts and their bodies.

 - Take a walk – When your child is younger, take her by the hand and make a daily walk around the block part of your routine.
 If your older child is having trouble settling down to do homework, have him take a short walk or go for a spin on his bike first.